At Poringland Primary School and Nursery, our vision means that we want: Happy, Active, Inspired, Healthy Learners.

 For more information about Computing, including our shared vision for Computing, click here.

-At Poringland, we use Charanga to support our music teaching.
+At Poringland, we use Sing Up to support our music teaching.
 This is an online music scheme with lots of interactive resources and high quality music to support our children’s musical learning.
 In addition to Charanga, topics of work can be based on BBC Ten pieces resources.
 The children enjoy using the class sets of glockenspiels, Boomwhackers, percussion instruments, ukuleles, body percussion and on-line apps to take part practically in music lessons.

 Pupils use their voices expressively and creatively by singing songs and using chants and rhymes.
 We encourage pupils to listen to and appraise a wide range of music, understanding that music can be linked to mood and atmosphere.